 - Next, tap on Security > Two-Factor Authentication on the Twitter app.

-- Select the Text Message option and tap on Get Started.
+- Select the Text Message option and tap on the Get Started option.

 - You’ll now have to enter your Twitter account password.